Performance of a SiPM-based, plastic scintillator muon veto prototype for CUPID

-Reducing experimental backgrounds induced by muons is essential for rare event searches like $0\nu\beta\beta$ decay.
 CUPID will fully explore the inverted mass hierarchy region and part of the normal hierarchy region of the effective Majorana mass parameter space.
 To achieve this, CUPID will employ new technologies and a different isotope ($^{100}$Mo) with a higher $Q$-value ($Q_{\beta\beta} = 3034.40(17)$\,keV)~\cite{Rahaman:2007ng} to decrease the background index (B.I.) in the region of interest (ROI) by about two orders of magnitude compared to CUORE, i.e.,~from ${\sim}10^{-2}$\,counts/(keV\,kg\,y) to ${\sim}10^{-4}$\,counts/(keV\,kg\,y)~\cite{NatureCUORE2022,CUPID:2025avs}.
-Although ambitious, this is possible since CUPID will employ a dual-readout technology with heat and light channels to achieve $>99.9\%$ discrimination of alpha events~\cite{Poda:2021}, which constitute $\sim90\%$ of the backgrounds in CUPID's ROI.
-After alpha rejection, the primary leftover sources of background radiation are radioactive contamination in the detector and its surrounding structures, as well as pile-up events from the two-neutrino double beta (2$\nu\beta\beta$) decay of $^{100}$Mo.
-However, cosmogenic muons also represent a non-negligible source of backgrounds, even with the attenuation due to the LNGS rock overburden.
+To do this, CUPID will employ a dual-readout technology with heat and light channels to achieve $>99.9\%$ discrimination of alpha events~\cite{Poda:2021}, which constitute $\sim90\%$ of the backgrounds in CUPID's ROI.
+After alpha rejection, the primary leftover sources of background radiation are radioactive contamination in the detector and its surrounding structures, as well as pile-up events from the two-neutrino double beta decay (2$\nu\beta\beta$) of $^{100}$Mo.
+However, cosmogenic muons also represent a non-negligible source of backgrounds, even with the attenuation from the LNGS rock overburden.
 Muons produce prompt background events by directly depositing energy in the detector, or by producing secondary particles from muon-induced spallation, yielding a rate of approximately 2\,events/hour or ${\sim}0.6$\,mHz in CUORE~\cite{CUORE:2024fak}.
-Muon-induced events yield a background index of ${\sim}10^{-4}$\,counts/(keV\,kg\,y) in the ROI for $^{100}$Mo $0\nu\beta\beta$ decay~\cite{CUPID:2025avs}.
-Therefore, without any sort of mitigation, muon-induced events alone would saturate all of CUPID's background budget.
-An active muon veto will be included in CUPID to reduce this background, with the requirement of rejecting muons in the ROI with an efficiency of at least $98\%$.
+Muon-induced events yield a background index of ${\sim}10^{-4}$\,counts/(keV\,kg\,y) in the ROI for $0\nu\beta\beta$ in $^{100}$Mo~\cite{CUPID:2025avs}.
+This means that without any sort of mitigation, muon-induced events alone would saturate all of CUPID's background budget.
+An active muon veto will be included in CUPID to reduce this background, with the requirement that muons in the ROI be rejected with an efficiency of at least $98\%$.